joshosbrn/jekyons/README.md

 # jekyons
-Stop writing CSS and start building prototypes you dummies.
+Stop writing CSS and start building prototypes.

 ## huh?
 Jekyons is a starting point you can use to build Very Good prototypes with [Jekyll](http://jekyllrb.com/) (a powerful static site generator) and [Tachyons](http://tachyons.io/) (a life-changing functional CSS library).
 A few friends asked to check out my prototyping stack so I cleaned it up a little bit and here we are.
 I've already fumbled around integrating cool stuff like [BrowserSync](https://www.browsersync.io/) (actual magic) and [18F's jekyll-get](https://github.com/18F/jekyll-get) plugin so you don't have to.